Creating Engagement to Capture First-party Data

 First-party data is a powerful tool for sales and marketing.
 The key to capitalizing on it, however, is to first understand the various types of data that can be selected then select and isolate the ones that are most important to act on.

-Most marketers have a wealth of data at their fingertips.
+Most marketers have a wealth of first party data capture at their fingertips.
 But having a plan on how to respond to first-party signals – before a marketing program is put into action — is essential.
 Doing so will help you become more audience-centric and make it easier to offer personalized experiences in the future.